“But let us who are of the day be sober, putting on the breastplate of faith and love, and as a helmet the hope of salvation“

 “…that having been justified by His grace we should become heirs according to the hope of eternal life” (Titus 3:7).

 “Salvation” here is that future deliverance for which believers hope at the coming of the Lord Jesus in the Rapture.
 Negatively, it means they will be rescued from the wrath of the Day of the Lord (1 Thessalonians 1:10; 5:9; 2 Thessalonians 1:8,9).
 Positively, it means the perfect redemption of their physical body (Romans 8:23) and their sanctification and glorification (1 John 3:2).

 The hope of salvation in the future is the best safeguard for the here and now.
 No team ever gave up, no matter how bad the reverses, if they were confident of victory in the end.
 The hope of salvation is an indication of our eternal security in Christ.

 “And take the helmet of salvation, and the sword of the Spirit, which is the word of God…” (Ephesians 6:17).

-God links these three pre-eminent graces of faith, hope and love in a number of places in the New Testament.
+God links these three pre-eminent graces of faith, hope, and love in several places in the New Testament.
 They are a blessed trilogy (1 Thessalonians 1:3; 1 Corinthians 13:13).